jhusain/asyncgenerator/README.md

 }
 ```

 The for..._on_ loop would allow any of the web's many push data streams to be consumed using the simple and familiar loop syntax.
-Here's an example that returns the a stream of stock price deltas that exceed a threshold.
+Here's an example that of an async generator function that generates an asynchronous stream of stock price deltas.

 ```JavaScript
 async function* getPriceSpikes(stockSymbol, threshold) {